barrymsheehan/after-effects-workflow-scripts/README.md

 # After Effects Workflow Scripts

 A variety of Adobe After Effects workflow scripts.
-The scripts are designed to be used with keyboard shortcuts (examples of how to do this are found in the *Adobe After Effects [ver] Win en_US Shortcuts.txt* file).
-Some of the scripts are geared towards working with stock video, which involves working with many near-identical Comps (Compositions) containing short, discrete video clips.
+Most of these scripts should be useful to anyone looking to speed up their AE workflow.
+However some are geared towards working with stock video, which involves working with many similar Comps (Compositions) containing short, discrete video clips.
+The scripts can be used as-is, but are designed to be used with keyboard shortcuts (examples of how to do this are found in the
+*Adobe After Effects [ver] Win en_US Shortcuts.txt* file).

 ## Getting started